-To celebrate our Twentieth Birthday Essex Book Festival has commissioned four writers/artists to re-imagine four iconic books, which have strong links to Essex.
+To celebrate our Twentieth Birthday Essex Book Festival commissioned four writers/artists to re-imagine four iconic books, which have strong links to Essex.

 Polish poet Agniezska Studinska, one of our writers-in-residence in March 2018, is tasked with fellow Pole Joseph Conrad’s The Heart of Darkness, which sets sail from Tilbury.